 Then there’s the solar panel power warranty—sometimes referred to as the performance warranty.
 Over time, the power output of all solar panels diminishes or “degrades.”
 Knowing this degradation rate (which any manufacturer should be able to provide) will give you clearer sense of the minimum amount of power you’ll be guaranteed for the first 5, 10 and 20 years of your panels’ life.
 Then, if its output is lower than promised, the manufacturer will replace, repair or reimburse you for the panel—depending on the warranty terms.

 Knowing what’s covered, and for how long

 Most solar panel product warranties last from 10 to 12 years, while power warranties are longer—usually 25 years.
-This difference in warranty lengths is an important point, and also where it gets a little confusing.
+This difference in warranty lengths is an important point, and it's also where it gets a little confusing.
 So, you’ll have to be a bit more vigilant about your research and warranty comparisons.

 You might think a panel’s power warranty covers any situation where its performance or output is compromised.
 But be sure to take a closer look.
 Most panel manufacturers focus solely on their power warranty, because it often appears to guarantee a working panel for an even greater length of time than their product warranty.
 However, many of these power warranties are not supported by their accompanying product warranties.

 For many solar manufacturers, only their panels’ product warranty covers failure due to product defects or workmanship—and their power warranty doesn’t mention defects at all.
 So, if you notice a defect after your product warranty expires, you’ll likely be out of luck.